nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Allocates an existing student into an existing group.

 Format: `add alloc -g <group_name> (-n <student_name> | -i <student_id>)`
 * Adds the student into an existing group specified by the group name.
+Group specified must already exist.
 * Students can be identified by their name or NUSNET ID.
+  Name is case-sensitive and only allows exact match e.g. `Jonas` will not match `Jonas Chow`.
+* If multiple students have the same name, NUSNET ID needs to be used to identify them.

 Examples:
-* `add alloc -g T01A -n John Doe`
+* `add alloc -g T01A -n Zhiying` adds `Zhiying` into the tutorial group `T01A`.
-* `add alloc -g T02A -i E0123456`
+* `add alloc -g T02A -i E0123456` adds student with NUSNET ID `E0123456` into tutorial group `T02A`.

 ### Adding an assessment : `add assessment`